-Nigella Sativa: The Ancient Seed With Modern Healing Power
+Nigella Sativa: The Ancient Seed with Modern Healing Power

-When people talk about plant medicine, the big names come up quickly — turmeric, ashwagandha, cannabis, mushrooms.
+When people talk about plant medicine, the big names come up quickly, turmeric, ashwagandha, cannabis, mushrooms.
 But there’s another powerhouse that deserves a seat at the table: Nigella sativa, also known as black seed or black cumin.

 Why It Matters